IsaacShrestha/ember-simple-auth/README.md

 __Reporting Issues__:
   * Issues should be created only bugs, feature requests etc.
   * Update to the latest release of Ember Simple Auth.
-  * Update to the latest releases of Ember.js, jQuery, Ember Data if possible.
+  * Update to the latest releases of EmberJS, jQuery, Ember Data if possible.
   * Include as much information as possible - this includes full stack traces etc.
   * Set up a demo that demonstrates the issue on JSFiddle or JSBin.